 Peer-to-Peer Networking: Apprentices will have the opportunity to network with fellow apprentices, local farmers, agricultural professionals and meet other young agrarians.
 Each apprentice is responsible for organizing a farm tour with potluck, and will visit other apprentices’ farms.

-Closing Retreat & Final Reflections: Apprentices will gather for a final weekend, usually in September, to reflect on their apprenticeship experience.
+Closing Retreat & Final Reflections: Apprentices will gather, usually in September to reflect on their apprenticeship experience.
 They will be invited to share a Final Reflection Project that captures their time and can be shared with future new farmers.

 How long is an apprenticeship?